dmfrodrigues/feup-plog-tp1/README.md

 ### Game state representation

-The board is internally represented as a list of lists that can be queried using predicate `board(Board, I, J, N)`, meaning in position `(I, J)` there is a stack of `N` pieces, with `N` positive if the stack is made of red pieces, and negative if it is made of yellow pieces.
+The board is internally represented as a list of lists that can be queried using predicate `board(Board, I-J, N)`, meaning in position `(I, J)` there is a stack of `N` pieces, with `N` positive if the stack is made of red pieces, and negative if it is made of yellow pieces.

 ```txt
                      j=0 j=1 j=2 j=3 j=4 j=5 j=6 j=7 j=8